Upstream Battery Value Chain. How Much Lithium do we need for Li-ion Battery.

 Solved ?
 Not exactly, currently viable smelting & other recycling processes are capable to recover many metals, but they might not be able to directly recover vital lithium.
 Some of reputed investment bankers mentioned in one of their reports that no recycling of lithium can happen in the decade ahead.
 Much more development is needed to come closer to closed loop re-cycling & reclaim all the material with questions around RoI of recycling (cost vs recovery)

-One of the potential solution can be standardization of batteries in a way enabling it to be responsibly re-cycle able, however currently it seems to be a far-fetched view since current is all about lowering price per Kwh......
+One of the potential solution can be standardization of batteries in a way enabling it to be responsibly re-cycle able, however currently it seems to be a far-fetched view since current race is all about lowering price per Kwh......

 Stay tuned for upcoming articles….